lee-jiwon/apc-turnout-smr/README.md

 This script defines various helper functions that are used throughout the analysis.

 - Some functions were originally written by [Benjamin Elbers](https://htmlpreview.github.io/?https://github.com/elbersb/weightedcontrasts/blob/master/doc/holford1983.html).
-- Other functions are based on the APCI package developed by Xu and Luo (see Xu, J., & Luo, L. (2022). *APCI: an R and Stata package for visualizing and analyzing age-period-cohort data.* The R Journal, 14(2), 77).
+- Other functions are based on the APCI package developed by Jiahui Xu and Liying Luo (see Xu, J., & Luo, L. (2022). *APCI: an R and Stata package for visualizing and analyzing age-period-cohort data.* The R Journal, 14(2), 77).

 Both sets of functions have been slightly modified to suit the specific needs of this project.